-And although we are still firmly in the grip of the pandemic, you may still spot some small (and hopefully Covid-safe) groups of men drinking beer – or dads will get a day to relax in front of the telly at home.
+And that means you may spot some groups of men drinking beer on Thursday – or dads will get a day to relax in front of the telly at home.

 This might be surprising for newcomers who see Father’s Day as a time for cheesy “World’s Best Dad” mugs and ugly neckties.

 But the German way is more about celebrating manhood and going out into nature in “gentlemen parties” (Herrenpartien) while pulling along decorated Bollerwagen (handcarts) filled to the brim with food and booze.

 Men with their Bollerwagen in Warendorf, North Rhine-Westphalia, on Father’s Day 2020 in Germany.
 Photo: picture alliance/dpa | Guido Kirchner

 The tradition dates back to the 18th century as a way to celebrate Jesus returning to the Holy Father.
 Men would ride into town on carts or carriages and whoever had produced the most children would be rewarded with a big slice of ham, according to Spiegel.

 By the 19th century, though, religion become less relevant and the day became more and more about ‘being a man’ through drinking, smoking and hiking, especially in now former communist East Germany where the religious holiday was abolished and eager binge drinkers decided to take the day off anyway to indulge in tradition.

 Nowadays, these often no-women-allowed groups wear coordinated costumes and go on bike rides, hikes and strolls with their Bollerwagen booze-carts in tow.